paradixe/MegaStart/README.md

 # MegaStart
-MegaStart is a Factorio mod to speed up the early game exponentially and skip the intial grind.
+MegaStart is a Factorio mod to speed up the early game exponentially and skip the initial grind.
 Intended for advanced players.
 Fully customizable by editing the control.lua file

 Here's what's included by default: